myOmikron/RustymonBackend/README.md

 ## Installation

 ### Requirements
-As of now, only `go` in the version 1.18 and `make` are requirements.
+As of now, only `go` in the version 1.18 and `make` are requirements for building.

+Additional, the use of `nginx` as reverse proxy is encouraged.

 ### Build
 To build the project, simply run: